Ann Helen Nu'uali'itia

 Ann Helen Nu'uali'itia also known as Ann-Helen Rasmussen née Rasmussen (born 29 May 1990) is a Samoan and New Zealand netball player of Samoan descent who represents both Samoa and New Zealand internationally and plays in the positions of wing attack and centre.
 She made her maiden World Cup appearance representing Samoa at the 2019 Netball World Cup.

-Her elder sisters Rachel Rasmussen, Grace Rasmussen and Roma Rasmussen are all netball players who have represented both New Zealand and Samoa in international level.
+Her elder sisters Rachel Rasmussen, Grace Rasmussen and Rona Rasmussen are all netball players who have represented both New Zealand and Samoa in international level.